Diyaa-Gubarah/TMDb/ReadMe.md

 As the developer of this app, I am pleased with the outcome and the learning experiences gained during its creation.
 This project demonstrates the ability to craft a full-fledged mobile application from scratch and showcases the commitment to providing users with a top-tier experience.

-Should additional time be allotted for this project, there are several potential enhancements that can be made:
+If additional time be allotted for this project, there are several potential enhancements that can be made:

 - Implement user authentication and user-specific features.
 - Incorporate additional movie details and trailers.